-Gardena currently has four assisted rental projects (Gardena Valley Towers, Gardena South Park Manor, Meadowlark Manor, and Spring Park Senior Villa) that are owned and operated by non-profit corporations.
+Gardena currently has four assisted rental projects (Gardena Valley Towers, Gardena South Park Manor, Meadowlark Manor, and Spring Park Senior Vila) that are owned and operated by non-profit corporations.
 The long-term affordability of these projects is fairly secure because of their non-profit status and the risk of conversion is low.
 However, three of these projects (278 units) with Section 8 project-based assistance are subject to contract renewal and may be considered as at low risk of losing the Section 8 assistance.

-Funding Sources: HUD Section 8 funds
+Responsible Agencies: City Manager's Office Funding Sources: HUD Section 8 funds